 These multi-coloured flowers, with their irresistible whiskered faces will put on a cheerful display over winter, when little else is in flower.

 Winter plants for pots – hardy cyclamen

 Hardy cyclamen (Cyclamen hederifolium and Cyclamen coum) are neat, free-flowering plants, perfect for growing at the base of trees and shrubs or naturalising in grass.
 They work well in winter pot displays, and can be planted into the garden after they have flowered.

 Carex are tuft-forming evergreen perennials with green, variegated or bronze, curly or arching leaves.
 Very tough and contemporary, and will look good all winter.

-Skimmia ‘Rubella’ is a rugged, hardy and reliable evergreen with grape-like clusters of tight pink buds throughout winter.
+Skimmia ‘Rubella’ is a rugged, hardy and reliable evergreen shrub with grape-like clusters of tight pink buds throughout winter.
 Teams well with heathers.